-- tree\learner, default = serial, type = enum, options: serial, feature, data, voting, aliases: tree, tree\type, tree\learner\type - serial, single machine tree learner - feature, feature parallel tree learner, aliases: feature\parallel - data, data parallel tree learner, aliases: data\parallel - voting, voting parallel tree learner, aliases: voting\parallel - refer to Distributed Learning Guide to get more details - num\threads, default = 0, type = int, aliases: num\thread, nthreads, n\jobs - number of threads for LightGBM - 0 means default number of threads in OpenMP - for the best speed, set this to the number of real CPU cores, not the number of threads (most CPUs use hyper-threading to generate 2 threads per CPU core) - do not set it too large if your dataset is small (for instance, do not use 64 threads for a dataset with 10,000 rows) - be aware a task manager or any similar CPU monitoring tool might report that cores not being fully utilized.
-This is normal - for distributed learning, do not use all CPU cores because this will cause poor performance for the network communication - Note: please don't change this during training, especially when running multiple jobs simultaneously by external packages, otherwise it may cause undesirable errors - device\type, default = cpu, type = enum, options: cpu, gpu, cuda, aliases: device - device for the tree learning, you can use GPU to achieve the faster learning - Note: it is recommended to use the smaller max\bin (e.g. 63) to get the better speed up - Note: for the faster speed, GPU uses 32-bit float point to sum up by default, so this may affect the accuracy for some tasks.
-You can set gpu\use\dp=true to enable 64-bit float point, but it will slow down the training - Note: refer to Installation Guide to build LightGBM with GPU support - seed , default = None, type = int, aliases: random\seed, random\state - this seed is used to generate other seeds, e.g. data\random\seed, feature\fraction\seed, etc. - by default, this seed is unused in favor of default values of other seeds - this seed has lower priority in comparison with other seeds, which means that it will be overridden, if you set other seeds explicitly - deterministic, default = false, type = bool - used only with cpu device type - setting this to true should ensure the stable results when using the same data and the same parameters (and different num\threads) - when you use the different seeds, different LightGBM versions, the binaries compiled by different compilers, or in different systems, the results are expected to be different - you can raise issues in LightGBM GitHub repo when you meet the unstable results - Note: setting this to true may slow down the training
+- in dart, it also affects on normalization weights of dropped trees - num\leaves, default = 31, type = int, aliases: num\leaf, max\leaf, max\leaf, max\leaf\nodes, constraints: 1 < num\leaves <= 131072 - max number of leaves in one tree - tree\learner, default = serial, type = enum, options: serial, feature, data, voting, aliases: tree, tree\type, tree\learner\type - serial, single machine tree learner - feature, feature parallel tree learner, aliases: feature\parallel - data, data parallel tree learner, aliases: data\parallel - voting, voting parallel tree learner, aliases: voting\parallel - refer to Distributed Learning Guide to get more details - num\threads, default = 0, type = int, aliases: num\thread, nthreads, n\jobs - used only in train, prediction and refit tasks or in correspondent functions of language-specific packages - number of threads for LightGBM - 0 means default number of threads in OpenMP - for the best speed, set this to the number of real CPU cores, not the number of threads (most CPUs use hyper-threading to generate 2 threads per CPU core) - do not set it too large if your dataset is small (for instance, do not use 64 threads for a dataset with 10,000 rows) - be aware a task manager or any similar CPU monitoring tool might report that cores not being fully utilized.
+This is normal - for distributed learning, do not use all CPU cores because this will cause poor performance for the network communication - Note: please don't change this during training, especially when running multiple jobs simultaneously by external packages, otherwise it may cause undesirable errors - device\type, default = cpu, type = enum, options: cpu, gpu, cuda, aliases: device - device for the tree learning - cpu supports all LightGBM functionality and is portable across the widest range of operating systems and hardware - cuda offers faster training than gpu or cpu, but only works on GPUs supporting CUDA - gpu can be faster than cpu and works on a wider range of GPUs than CUDA - Note: it is recommended to use the smaller max\bin (e.g. 63) to get the better speed up - Note: for the faster speed, GPU uses 32-bit float point to sum up by default, so this may affect the accuracy for some tasks.
+You can set gpu\use\dp=true to enable 64-bit float point, but it will slow down the training - Note: refer to Installation Guide to build LightGBM with GPU support - seed, default = None, type = int, aliases: random\seed, random\state - this seed is used to generate other seeds, e.g. data\random\seed, feature\fraction\seed, etc. - by default, this seed is unused in favor of default values of other seeds

-Note: to avoid potential instability due to numerical issues, please set force\col\wise=true or force\row\wise=true when setting deterministic=true
+- this seed has lower priority in comparison with other seeds, which means that it will be overridden, if you set other seeds explicitly - deterministic, default = false, type = bool - used only with cpu device type - setting this to true should ensure the stable results when using the same data and the same parameters (and different num\threads) - when you use the different seeds, different LightGBM versions, the binaries compiled by different compilers, or in different systems, the results are expected to be different - you can raise issues in LightGBM GitHub repo when you meet the unstable results - Note: setting this to true may slow down the training - Note: to avoid potential instability due to numerical issues, please set force\col\wise=true or force\row\wise=true when setting deterministic=true